asjdf/smux/README.md

 [11]: https://sourcegraph.com/github.com/xtaci/smux/-/badge.svg
 [12]: https://sourcegraph.com/github.com/xtaci/smux?badge

+## What's different?

+This branch aims to make smux.Session can replace net.Listener directly.

 ## Introduction

 Smux ( **S**imple **MU**ltiple**X**ing) is a multiplexing library for Golang.
 It relies on an underlying connection to provide reliability and ordering, such as TCP or [KCP](https://github.com/xtaci/kcp-go), and provides stream-oriented multiplexing.
 The original intention of this library is to power the connection management for [kcp-go](https://github.com/xtaci/kcp-go).